 Step 1: Research the Broker’s Offerings

-Step 2: Analyze the Trading Platforms
+Step 2: Analyse the Trading Platforms

 DMA brokers often provide advanced trading platforms that cater to experienced traders.
 During our review, we noted that platforms like MetaTrader 5, TradeStation, and Interactive Brokers’ Trader Workstation (TWS) are commonly associated with DMA.
 Examine the platform’s capabilities, looking for features like direct access to order books, real-time market data, and advanced order types.